charan-kilana/observability-zero-to-hero/day-5/readme.md

 ## 📦 EFK Stack (Elasticsearch, Fluentbit, Kibana)
 - EFK is a popular logging stack used to collect, store, and analyze logs in Kubernetes.
 - **Elasticsearch**: Stores and indexes log data for easy retrieval.
-- **Fluentbit**: A lightweight log forwarder that collects logs from different sources and sends them to Elasticsearch.
+- **Fluentbit**: A lightweight log forwarder that collects logs from different sources and sends them to Elasticsearch. deployed as deamonset on each node.
 - **Kibana**: A visualization tool that allows users to explore and analyze logs stored in Elasticsearch.

+Fluentbit reads logs from the nodes on the k8s cluster and fluentbit forwards to elastic search.
+You can create elasticsearch as a pv and take snapshot of ebs volumes everyday.

 # 🏠 Architecture
 ![Project Architecture](images/architecture.gif)